Derrick: Basket

 A basket derrick is a derrick without a boom that is supported by a rope-and-pole system that forms a basket.
 The basket is constructed from a group of poles to form a polygon.
 There are crossbars between the pole members to strengthen their support.
 The supporting ropes are tied to the top of the basket poles on one end and joined together on the other end at a lower elevation than the top of the basket poles to form the base for the derrick tower.
 The derrick tower can be a mast or a post with the bottom hinged at the base where all ropes meet.
 The top of the tower is secured with multiple reeved guys to position the top of the tower to the desired location by varying the length of the upper guy lines.
 The load is lifted using a pulley system connected to the top of the tower.

 Breast

-A breast derrick is a derrick without a boom with a mast constructed from two upright members.
+A breast derrick is a derrick without a boom and with a mast constructed from two upright members.
 The upright members are more spread at their bottom ends than their top ends.
-There are crossbars to join the two members from the bottom to the top to form a mast..
+There are crossbars to join the two members from the bottom to the top to form a mast.